Caber-Systems/.github/profile/README.md

 ![CaberLogo.png](../images/CaberLogo.png)

-# Welcome to Caber Systems!
+# Caber CA/CO: Continuous Authorization and Continuous Observability

 Caber is addressing one of the toughest question in web application and API security: _How do we get rid of false positive alerts?_